PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-08 15:14:47
+Last updated: 2024-04-08 15:15:21
-Random Quote: There is a time to fight and there is a time to be clever. - Pablo Escobar
+Random Quote: I only have one rule.
+For every three 10's you bang, throw a bone to a 5.
+They're grateful and hard working and let's face it, sometimes you just want to lay there. - Barney Stinson